-H-1B WORK VISAS FOR WORKERS FROM ALL COUNTRIES
+H1B WORK VISAS FOR WORKERS FROM ALL COUNTRIES

-To start the H1B visa process, an application called an “H-1B I-129 Petition” is filed by the employer (called the “Petitioner”) requesting permission for the foreign worker to work temporarily in the United States.
+Second, after the H1B is chosen in the lottery, an application – called an “H1B I-129 Petition” – is filed by the employer (called the “Petitioner”) requesting permission for the foreign worker to work temporarily in the United States.

-This H-1B Petition must be approved by the USCIS (United States Citizenship Immigration Services) before the H-1B worker can start work.
+This H1B Petition must be approved by the USCIS (United States Citizenship Immigration Services) before the H1B worker can start work.

-The H-1B visa is employer specific, meaning the H-1B worker can only work for the employer that gets the H-1B visa approved.
+The H1B visa is employer specific, meaning the H1B worker can only work for the employer that gets the H1B visa approved.
 Other important factors are:

-- The H-1B job position can be part time or full time.
+- The H1B job position can be part time or full time.

 - The foreign worker should have the same 4 year college degree that the job requires.

-- Transfers of H-1B status to a new employer are possible but the new employer would need to file a new H-1B Petition.
+- Transfers of H1B status to a new employer are possible but the new employer would need to file a new H1B Petition.

-- If an employee intends to work for more than one employer at the same time, each employer must still file separate H-1B Petitions.
+- If an employee intends to work for more than one employer at the same time, each employer must still file separate H1B Petitions.

-“Cap subject” employers can only submit H1b petitions on April 1st each year and those petitions are subject to a numerical limitation of 85,000.
-Usually only 50% are chosen in a random computer driven lottery.
-Once an employee has been counted under the “cap” for their first 3 year H1b visa, they don’t have to worry about being counted under the “cap” again for their second 3 year H1B visa.
+“Cap subject” private for-profit employers can only submit H1B petitions once a year and those petitions are subject to a numerical limitation of 85,000.
+Often more than 200,000 employers request H1Bs each year.
+Once an employee has been counted under the “cap” for their first 3 year H1B visa, they don’t have to worry about being counted under the “cap” again for their second 3 year H1B visa.

-There is no list on the internet of “cap subject” employers that we know of – basically employers that are “for-profit” (no matter what size) are normally “subject” to the H1b Visa cap.
+There is no list on the internet of “cap subject” employers that we know of – basically employers that are “for-profit” (no matter what size) are normally “subject” to the H1B Visa cap.

-Certain American universities and groups are called “cap exempt” and are not subject to the H-1B visa cap.
+Certain American universities and groups are called “cap exempt” and are not subject to the H1B visa cap.
 Sorry, but we do not have a list of “cap exempt” American universities or employers.

 What if the Employee Has an American Master’s Degree?

 Therefore, advanced degree holders have a better chance of being selected in the H1B lottery because the government first holds the lottery for 20,000 advanced degree visas; applications that are not drawn as part of that selection process are then added to the pool of applications for the 65,000 remaining regular H1B visas, giving the first-time advanced degree losers a second shot at getting an H1B visa.

-Can the H-1B Visa be Transferred to a New Employer?
+Can the H1B Visa be Transferred to a New Employer?

-“Thank you so much for all the care and caution you took for my H1b approval.
+“Thank you so much for all the care and caution you took for my H1B approval.
 It would definitely be an unimaginably tough job without your proper guidance.
 Your expertise and help have been invaluable during this process.
 I can’t thank you enough for all the hard work.”

-Veterinary Doctor VKS and family, (India) 2016
+Veterinary Doctor VKS and family, (India) 2015

 “Working with Danielle on getting my H1B work visa and later my green card was a pleasure.
 From start to finish, Danielle always went out of her way to make sure that we never missed any deadlines and helped with each step in the complex process of being allowed to work and live in this great country.
 Danielle is personable, easy to work with and an expert at what she does, taking pride in her expertise and using it to help her clients receive the best possible legal services when it comes to American work visas and immigration.”